harveypekar/3dgraphics/course/book.md

 The difference between a vector and a point is subtle, and it's honestly not all that important.
 The most important thing is that some mathematical operations only make sense with vectors.
 If you're aware of whether you're working with points or vector's, you can occasionally notice that you're trying to do something that doesn't make logical sense.

+Now that we know what a vector is, it's easy to explain a scalar.
+A scalar is a single number, eg 5.

 #### Addition

 We can freely add two vectors together.
 For example, '(1, 0, 0) + (0, 1, 0) = (1, 1, 0)'.
 The order in which you add them is irrelevant, we could have swapped them around for the same result: '(0, 1, 0) + (1, 0, 0) = (1, 1, 0)'